 These definitions are illustrated in Figure 1.
 The first decision takes place at the open circle at the bottom of the figure.
-There are two alternatives to choose from represented by the branches labelled L and R. Should R be chosen, the decision-maker must then make a further choice from the alternatives c, d, and e, after which there are no further decisions to be made.
-Similarly, if L is initially chosen, there is then a choice between a and b.
-If b is chosen, the decision-making ends, but if a is chosen, there is a final choice from the alternatives a and b.
+There are two alternatives to choose from represented by the branches labelled L and R. Should Rbe chosen, the decision-maker must then make a further choice from the alternatives c, d, and e, after which there are no further decisions to be made.
+Similarly, if L is initially chosen, there is then a choice between aand b.
+If b is chosen, the decision-making ends, but if a is chosen, there is a final choice from the alternatives $\alpha$ and $\beta$ .
 The number at the end of the last branch chosen indicates the payoff received from the sequence of choices that have been made.
-For example, a payoff of a is obtained by following the and writing of literary texts.
+For example, a payoff of 3 is obtained by following the path characterized by the sequence of choices L, a, and $\beta$ .